 Most critical comparison of Tarkovsky and Malick tends to reasonably conclude that Malick’s work is beautiful and relevant, but ultimately a bit inferior.
 Of course one influenced the other, but they retain significant independence from one another, too, because they originate from such distinct cultural experiences.

 (Maybe.
 I quit watching Malick films after Tree of Life.
-I tried.
-But a lot of what he’s done since has felt fairly hollow to me, which might be the ultimate answer to the question of how much he owes Tarkovsky.)
+I tried to get into his subsequent stuff, but it felt fairly hollow to me, which might be the ultimate answer to the question of how much he owes Tarkovsky.)

 Still, what Malick takes from Tarkovsky is both inspiring and irritating, different and derivative.
 For both artists, war is a prominent theme.
 Both came of age in times of war, but only one of them lived with it on his own soil.
 In Mirror, the long shadows of war achieve deeper saturation in the context of the many conflicts and struggles that came to typify Soviet life, whereas in Tree of Life war presents a stark contrast to the idyllic, summery aesthetics of the American dream.

-Both position themselves at the midpoint of the twentieth century, looking backward with an adult’s awareness of how a child’s experiences are felt and remembered.
-Mirror is shot in such a way that it invites our indentification with it; Tree of Life is far more specific to one man’s experience, inviting us to observe it.
+Both films anchor themselves at the midpoint of the twentieth century, looking backward with an adult’s awareness of how a child’s experiences are felt and remembered.
+Mirror is shot in such a way that it invites our identification with it; Tree of Life is far more specific to one man’s experience, inviting us only to observe it.

 Malick makes his study of childhood and memory more romantic, more personal, and in doing so, makes it a little less real for people who can’t relate to the upbringing he depicts.
 In Mirror, people are depicted as both who they are remembered to be and who they actually become; there are memories which are troubling, which offer no sense of what meaning they may contain.
 Tree of Life shows us only people as they are remembered, reinforced by visions of an afterlife in which we are reunited in the context of how we wish to be seen, not necessarily how others saw us, backlit by our most treasured memories.